 Swirl marks are super fine scratches on the surface of your car’s paint.
 They are most commonly caused by wiping your car with a dry towel when it’s dusty, or buy improper washing and drying techniques.
 Every time you wash and dry your car, you mar the paint surface with microscopic scratches (micro marring).
 The severity of the scratches that create the appearance we call “swirl marks” has a lot to do with your wash tools.

 You might have noticed that swirl marks prominently show on black and other dark colored cars.
 This is because the sides of the scratches reflect light.
 Black being the biggest contrast to white causes the reflections to be more prominent.

-This diagram shows what severe micro marring might look like in a cross section of paint:
+This diagram shows an example of what severe micro marring might look like in a cross section of paint.

 Here are the top 10 causes of swirl marks:

 - Polishers/buffers with the incorrect pad or an untrained operator.

 - A dirty chamois or a chamois that has not been properly maintained.